-Letters of recommendation must come directly from the recommender.
+Letters of recommendation are optional to submit.
+If a student would like to submit them, the letter(s) must come directly from the recommender.
 We receive most letters of recommendation by electronic submission through the Common Application or Naviance/Family Connection.
 Letters can also be sent by mail, fax, or e-mail.

 8. What is your mailing address to send in application materials?

 Stevenson University, Admissions Office, 100 Campus Circle, Owings Mills, MD 21117